baskerville/bspwm/README.md

 - `shift left|right|up|down` — Exchange the current window with the given neighbor.

-- `swap` — Swap the focused window the last focused window.
+- `swap [--swap-focus|--keep-focus]` — Swap the focused window the last focused window.

 - `push left|right|up|down` — Push the fence located in the given direction.